Skip to main content

 Why does my stomach rumble?

-It can be confusing when your stomach rumbles and you really aren't hungry, so why does it happen and can it be prevented?
+It can be confusing when your stomach rumbles and you aren't hungry - so why does it happen and can it be prevented?

-Also known as borborygmi, bowel noises are produced when vigorous movements of the gut shuffle liquid and gas contents of the intestine backwards and forwards.
+Also known as borborygmi, noises are produced when your stomach shuffles liquid and wind backwards and forwards.

-However, it's important to note that all noise doesn't come from the stomach alone, even if it seems that way.
+However, not all noise comes from the stomach alone, even if it seems that way.
 Sounds come from the whole digestive system, including the small intestine or colon.

-She also says stomach rumbling noises are very common in IBS, but particularly loud rumblings from the intestines can be caused by gut problems such as Crohn's disease or bowel obstruction.
-These conditions are associated with other symptoms, such as severe abdominal pain, and should be reported to your doctor.
+Stomach rumbling noises are common in IBS, but particularly loud rumblings from the intestines can be caused by gut problems such as Crohn's disease or food intolerances or allergies.
+If you have this with other symptoms, such as severe stomach pain, then you should see your doctor.

 Is stomach rumbling common?

-Borborygmi can occur at any time and are the sounds of peristalsis - a series of wave-like muscle contractions that mix food in the stomach with liquids and digestive juices and move food along through your intestines.
+Stomach rumbling can happen at any time and are the sounds of peristalsis - a series of wave-like muscle contractions that mix food in the stomach with liquids and digestive juices and move food along through your intestines.
 During this process, air and gases produced by digestion, also get squeezed and make noises.

-A rumbling or growling stomach is a normal part of the digestion process and the body's way of communicating hunger.
-Because there is nothing in the stomach to muffle or silence these rumbles, they are often noticeable.
+A rumbling or growling stomach is a normal part of the digestion process and the body's way of letting you know you're hungry.
+Because there is nothing in the stomach to muffle or silence these rumbles, you can often hear them.

-Rumbling noises of an empty stomach will last 10-20 minutes out of every hour, until you fill your stomach up again.
-It is common both before eating - when you likely feel most hungry - and hours after your last meal.
+Rumbling noises of an empty stomach will last around 10-20 minutes out of every hour, until you fill your stomach up again.
+It is common both before eating - when you likely feel most hungry - and a few hours after your last meal.

 Does a stomach rumble always mean hunger?

-A couple of hours after your last meal moves out of your stomach, your stomach produces a hormone called ghrelin that signals hunger to your brain, causing the digestive system to restart peristalsis.
+A couple of hours after your last meal moves out of your stomach, your stomach produces a hormone called ghrelin that tells your brain you are hungry, causing the digestive system to restart peristalsis.

-Not only does this trigger your body to consider where its next meal will come from, it acts as a bit of housekeeping for your insides - sweeping any remaining food and liquids down the digestive tract and into the intestines, leaving your stomach clean.
+Not only does this make your body think where its next meal will come from, it acts as a bit of housekeeping for your insides - sweeping any remaining food and liquids down the digestive tract and into the intestines, leaving your stomach clean.

 A growling gut doesn't necessarily mean you need to eat.
 It can simply be a sign that your most recent meal has moved further along your digestive system.